stormpath/stormpath-documentation/source/accnt_mgmt.rst

 4.1.
 Modeling Your User Base
 ============================

-The first topic that we need to address is how we are user modeling works inside Stormpath.
+The first topic that you need to address is how you are user modeling works inside Stormpath.

 User Accounts in Stormpath aren't directly associated with Applications, but only indirectly via **Directories**, **Organizations**, and also possibly **Groups**.

-All of your Accounts will have to be associated with at least one Directory resource, so we can start there.
+All of your Accounts will have to be associated with at least one Directory resource, so you can start there.

 .. _directory-mgmt: